 Our Past Productions

 Barbara B. Apperson, the generous host of TSC's inaugural outdoor performance component and mother of three, is a long-time resident of Shelby County and an active member of St. George's Episcopal Church.
 Mrs. Apperson served on the Board of Directors of the Samaritan Counseling Center and the Junior League of Memphis.
-She is the namesake of TSC's "Barbara B. Apperson Angel Fund," who's mission is to bring as many Mid-South children to Shakespeare as possible.
+She is the namesake of TSC's "Barbara B. Apperson Angel Fund," whose mission is to bring as many Mid-South children to Shakespeare as possible.

 E. Frank Bluestein (Ex-officio, non-voting) is the Executive Producer of the Tennessee Arts Academy, Founder and Chairman of Germantown High School's Fine Arts Department, and Executive Producer of the Emmy Award-winning Germantown Community Television.
 He is the 1996-1997 Disney National Performing Arts Teacher of the Year and the 1994 Tennessee Teacher of the Year.
 In 1998, USA Today named Mr. Bluestein one of the top 40 teachers in the United States.
 He has served on arts advisory panels for the National Endowment for the Arts, College Board Arts Advisory Committee, Council of Chief State School Officers, and Tennessee Arts Commission.
 A frequent speaker and writer on arts-related issues, Mr. Bluestein is a former president both of the Tennessee Alliance for Arts Education and the Germantown Arts Alliance.